ouonet/neo-iterator/README.md

 ##Target:

-this is a javascript library for Iterator.provide Abstract Iterator and ArrayIterator.This library can be used in nodejs and web navigator.
+This is a javascript library for Iterator,including Abstract Iterator and ArrayIterator.It can be used in nodejs and web navigator.

 ##Requiremnt: